 - Purple list: contains a complete list of the above mentioned drugs to (preferably) avoid for patients to give to all their health care providers

 It should be seriously considered to advise patients with Brugada syndrome to avoid drugs from the Red list (drugs to be avoided) because these drugs might result in arrhythmias, or to use these drugs only after extensive consideration and/or in controlled conditions.
 Drugs from the Orange list (drugs preferably avoided) have been associated with the appearance of the Brugada syndrome ECG and are therefore considered to be potentially proarrhythmic in patients with Brugada syndrome.
 However, this has not been documented clearly and some patients may benefit from these drugs for other reasons.
 Considering alternative drugs, administration in controlled conditions or close monitoring may be suitable.
 Please note that although the most appropriate treatment for Brugada syndrome patients is under discussion among experts, avoidance of (potential) proarrhythmic drugs and fever (a well known trigger of cardiac events in Brugada syndrome) is generally accepted to be an important part of (prophylactic) treatment.
 However, some patients may be appropriately treated with an implantable cardioverter defibrillator with or without ablation therapy.
-Furthermore, some Brugada syndrome patients seem to perform well on quinidine.
+Furthermore, many Brugada syndrome patients seem to perform well on quinidine.

 Please cite this site as: